By Cat, May 2011 (Photo, right, from Wikimedia Commons)

 - Prep lamb: Pat lamb shanks dry, trim.
 To trim: first cut away any silverskin and excess fat; then sever the tendons at the narrow end of the shank by inserting knife under each one and sliding along the bone.
 See Fine Cooking: How to prepare & trim a lamb shank (2) for photo illustrations.

-- Rub salt and pepper all over the meat; let rest while you prep the veggies and papillote.
+- Rub salt/pepper/spice mix all over the meat; let rest while you prep the veggies and papillote.

 - Prep veggies: Wash then halve leeks lengthwise, and cut into 1 ½ inch lengths.
 Do same with carrots.
 If using fennel, cut crosswise into crescents, or vertically into 8 sections.

 - Trim rosemary sprigs, and cut strips of orange zest using a potato peeler.